-Up to this point, the €190 million cap has been reached three times.
+The previous jackpot cap of €190 million was reached three times.
 The first time was in 2012 and the maximum prize was scooped by Gillian and Adrian Bayford, who are probably the best-known EuroMillions winners.

 The second time the jackpot reached the cap was in 2014 and the prize was won by a Portuguese player who decided to remain anonymous.
 In October 2017, the jackpot got to €190 million again and this time, it was won by a player from Spain, who also decided to stay anonymous.

 The EuroMillions offers 13 prize categories in total, including the jackpot.
 This means that there are as many as 12 other prizes to win in the game aside from the top prize.
 In the table below, you can see the entire prize list for the EuroMillions.